leafac/leafac.com/a-system-for-working-on-creative-projects/index.md

 Point 4: Reward
 ---------------

 If you follow your schedule every day until the deadline, you’re successful, and you must reward yourself for it.
-The reward maybe a night out, a desert, a new dress...
-The point is to celebrate and be grateful for the effort you put into your project.
+The reward maybe a night out, a desert, a new dress… The point is to celebrate and be grateful for the effort you put into your project.

 Rewards make you feel good, build your confidence, and give you energy to move on to the next project.
 But before you go there: